What is a Bad Credit Score for Business Loans?

 The limited financing options for low-credit business owners might tempt you to accept the first offer.
 Some of the more unscrupulous lenders might prey on those feelings to pressure you into taking a loan that won’t help your business.
 It would be best to take a step back and compare offers from different lenders and find the loan that best meets your goals and budget.

-Working with a lending marketplace or business loan broker could help as well.
+Working with a lending marketplace or business loan broker can also be beneficial.
 Many marketplaces, like UCS, maintain relationships with a network of lenders.
 They can help you find multiple offers and negotiate the best deals on your behalf.

-Contact us if you have more questions on business financing with bad credit or to apply for financing.
+Contact us if you have further questions about business financing with bad credit or would like to apply for financing.
 Our loan experts can help you find the best funding options for your credit score and business goals.